 - Guided tour of the Patrick Kavanagh Centre and Kavanagh Country Literary Trail, Inniskeen

-- Guided of Newgrange and Knowth; Self-Guided visit of Brú na Bóinne Visitors Centre
+- Guided Tour of Knowth; Self-Guided visit of Brú na Bóinne Visitors Centre

 Patrick Kavanagh, poet and novelist, is considered one of the foremost poets of the 20th century.
 He wrote with great tenderness of his local region around Inniskeen: